Level of Study

 Compulsory Assignments and Attendance

-Attendance at 70 percent of the exercises are compulsory.
+Presentation of Term project and attendance at 70 percent of the exercises are compulsory.
 Exemption may be accepted based on application to the programme Board.

 Forms of Assessment